How do you treat hip and groin injuries in athletes?

 Hip and groin injuries are likely to happen when muscle Imbalances are present in the lower body.
 These injuries are most common in athletes that play hockey or soccer, often occurring during the full extension of a running stride or skating motion.

 Some common symptoms of a hip or groin injury include swelling, bruising, decreased range of motion, and loss of strength.
-Treatment time of a hip or groin injury is dependent on the severity of the injury and can include isometric and resistance based training.
+Treatment time of a hip or groin injury is dependent on the severity of the injury and can include isometric and strength based training.
 To prevent a hip or groin injury, it is recommended that athletes follow a pre-season strength program to even-out any muscle imbalances in the lower body.

 What do hip and groin injuries feel like?